aberke/quiz-widgets/README.md

 TODO
 ---

-- BEFORE YOU PUSH TO MASTER
-	- make sure dotcloud is ready with node_modules

 - mongo issue
 	- am I properly deleting questions and outcomes and answers?
 		- do I also need to splice from quiz.questionList when I delete a question?